wtetsu/gaze/README.md

 1. ~/.gaze.yml
 1. (Default)

-You can display the default configuration by running `gaze -y`.
+You can display the default YAML configuration by running `gaze -y`.

 ```yaml
 commands: